|-|_,_/

 • Do not introduce the text by any personal notice to the moderator saying that he please shall be so kind and publish the following advertisement.

-• Send the mail.
+• Send the e-mail.

-• Look for responses in the newsgroup de.markt.arbeit.d .
-In the lack of newsreader and news server knowledge e.g.. with Checklist to become a Usenet participant The following knowledge is complicated, but necessary before posting regularly.
-We three moderators do our best to make the job ad newsgroups available also to those who don't know anything about the newsgroups and just want to publish one single job offer or resume one single time by e-mail to the submission address.
+The following knowledge is complicated, but necessary before posting regularly.
+As moderator I do my best to make the job ad newsgroups available also to those who don't know anything about the newsgroups and just want to publish one single job offer or resume one single time by e-mail to the submission address.
 They don't necessarily have to read the follwoing complicated stuff.
-On the other hand, we expect that recruiters and other frequent posters know and follow the charters, the spam prohibition and the other Usenet rules in all details.
+On the other hand, I expect that recruiters and other frequent posters know and follow the charters, the spam prohibition and the other Usenet rules in all details.

 • Look for a news server and the right to acces it.
 Ask your ISP or a commercial Usenet provider.
 If the news server is password protected (requires authentication) ask for a user id and a password.